vFives/thumpy/README.md

 # thumpy
-Picture too big for upload? fret not. thumpy aims to be a light script to resize a p
+Picture too big for upload? fret not. thumpy aims to be a light script to resize a picture to be fit for upload to a website as a thumbnail.